paullepoulpe/master-thesis/src/07_Tools.md

 # Tooling for Delite
-In this section we present some of the problems we discovered working with delite.
+This section presents some of the problems we discovered working with Delite.
 We first explain why those challenges are unique to the architecture of a staging compiler.
 We then present solutions we designed and prototyped to tackle these challenges.

 ## `Sym` to `Def` relationship
 There are several techniques that can be used to examine why a program is misbehaving.